bognaum/vscode-emmet-commands-and-keybindings/README.md

 - rename element
 - and some other

-But you need some way to use Emmet actions.
-This extension suggest you a special menu, where you may see all Emmet commands, which existed in VS Code, and all assigned keybindings.
+But you need some way to use Emmet actions, and this extension will help you.
+This extension offers you a special menu in which you can see all Emmet commands that existed in VS Code and all the assigned keybindings.

 ## In this extension:
-- Added menu of the editor title with all Emmet commands.
+- Creates a submenu of the editor title menu with all existing in VS Code Emmet commands.
-- Already existing in VS Code command titles changed to be more understandable
+- Added a keybinding system for the most used commands.
+You may see the keybindings if you open the above submenu.
-- Added some keybindings.
-You may see the keybindings if you open the menu.
+- The titles of existing in VS Code command have changed to more understandable.
-- You may add your own keybindings and may see it in menu.
+- If you will add your own keybindings - you will see your keybindings in the above submenu.

 ## Notes:
-- Not all commands existing in the [Emmet documentation](https://docs.emmet.io/) has implemented in VS Code.
+- Not all commands existing in the [Emmet documentation](https://docs.emmet.io/) have implemented in VS Code.
 - Assigned keybindings does not correspond to the keybindings of [Emmet documentation](https://docs.emmet.io/).

 ## Screenshots